What Teachers are saying…

 The League is the updated version of our Classroom to Food Market Pipeline (CFMP) program.
 To begin, students collect water bottles in a Bottle Drive held in the school’s lunch room.
 Next, teams are formed of 2 or 3 students each to construct their Portable Gardens.

 Once setup, students grow a different food each month in friendly competition with classmates.
 Winners are decided by harvest weights recorded in the Harvest Sheet.
 The League takes the top five teams from the in class competition and matches them with another school’s top five to find out who has the best Classroom Farmers.
 The competition is documented in downloadable score cards and a video for each match.
 In addition to Class Rank, the Top 20-30 Individual Team Rankings will be shown.

 Classrooms receive their FGL kits about a month before the season starts giving them time to familiarize themselves with the materials including a step by step instruction guide with pictures.
 Training in person or by Skype is also provided to instructors.

 Up to four classrooms can participate using one FGL kit as they take turns each month representing their school in the League.
-The competition can take place during a Fall (Oct-Jan), Spring (Feb-May), or Summer (Jul-Sep) Season.
-Schools can take part in multiple Seasons in a single school year.
+The competition can take place during a Fall (Oct-Jan), or Spring (Feb-May) Season.
+Schools can take part in one or both Seasons in a school year.

 The rotation of four different classrooms in a school can go something like Class A grows Tendergreens in October, Class B grows Garden Cress in November, Class C grows Radishes in December, and Class D grows Kale in January.
 If just two classes participate, then they would each grow two months of the season and so on.